themis-project/themis-finals-infrastructure/README.md

 To start new contest, you should stop running processes and reset.

-#### Restart your checker's process
+#### Restart your checker processes
-Sometimes things get messed up and you end up rewriting your service's checker during a running contest.
-Here is a way to restart checker's process.
+Sometimes things get messed up and you end up rewriting your service checker during a running contest.
+Here is a way to restart checker processes.

 ```sh
 $ sudo supervisorctl